 Geraldine Endrizzi is Faculty Assistant to Prof. Alina Mungiu-Pippidi at the Hertie School of Governance and has previously worked as Project Associate for the EU FP7 ANTICORRP project.
 She obtained her Master Degree in Public Policy at the Humboldt-Viadrina School of Governance and holds a Diploma in Art Therapy and Pedagogy from the Hochschue für Künste im Sozialen (University of Applied Sciences and Arts) Ottersberg, Germany.
 Before joining Hertie, Geraldine served as the Human Resources Manager at a large international school in Berlin which inspired her Master thesis on the facilitation of intercultural competence at international schools.
 Mrs. Geraldine Endrizzi also works as a freelance consultant and project manager for a Berlin based NGO where she is responsible for the development of new projects and the implementation of a new quality management system.

-Niklas Kossow works as the ANTICORRP Communications Officer and a PhD candidate at the Hertie School.
+Niklas Kossow is a research associate and a PhD candidate at the Hertie School.
 He holds a B.A. in European Social and Political studies from University College London (UCL) and an MPP from the Hertie School of Governance.
 Prior to joining ANTICORRP, he gained work experiences within the German public service and Transparency International.
 Niklas also worked as consultant and researcher for Freedom House, The World Wide Web Foundation and the United Nations Development Programme.
 Originally from Cologne he has previously lived in France, the UK, Russia, Turkey, the US and Cambodia and is fluent in Russian and French.
 His research focusses on the use of new technologies in the context of anti-corruption movements and democratization.

 Bianca Vaz Mondo graduated from the Master of Public Policy programme at the Hertie School of Governance in 2011.
 Before that she studied International Relations at University of São Paulo.
 Her previous professional experience includes two years at a NGO engaged in projects to fight corruption and monitor the public administration in Brazil, and as former editor of Civil Society Against Corruption, a project initiated by Prof. Alina Mungiu-Pippidi and conducted since 2010 by the Romanian Academic Society (SAR).
 Her main research interests and areas of expertise are anti-corruption policies, civil society watchdog initiatives, societal and normative foundations of corruption and democratic consolidation.

-Natalia Alvarado Pachon is a research associate working for the ANTICORRP project.
-Natalia graduated with a Master of Public Policy from the Hertie School of Governance.
-She also holds a B.A. in International Relations at Universidad del Rosario in Bogota, Colombia.
-Prior to joining the Hertie School, Natalia worked in Colombia promoting international cooperation for higher education and investment in education.
-Her research interests are on focussed on public accountability mechanisms, quantitative approaches to measuring corruption, and anti-corruption measures.
+Victoria Dykes is a research associate working for the DIGIWHIST project.
+Victoria graduated with a Master of Public Policy from the Hertie School of Governance.
+She also holds a B.A. in International Affairs from Marquette University in the U.S. Her research interests include public procurement, the use of technology in monitoring and fighting corruption, and the systematic analysis and visualization of corruption-related data.